monix/monix-bio/docs/resourcesafety.md

 [Resource](https://typelevel.org/cats-effect/datatypes/resource.html) is compatible with `BIO`.
 It allows us to define a task which has already specified `acquire` and `release` logic and clearly informs the users that they are not responsible for closing the resource.

-Let's take a look at the example from Cats-Effect docs, but written in `BIO`:
+Let's take a look at the example from the Cats-Effect docs, but written in `BIO`:

 ```scala mdoc:silent:reset
 import cats.effect.Resource